-Ambrose University admits students of any race, gender, colour and national or ethnic origin to its programs and activities.
+Ambrose University admits students of any race, gender, colour and national or ethnic origin.
 We do not discriminate on the basis of race, gender, colour, national or ethnic origin, physical disability or religion in the administration of any of our programs or activities.
-Ambrose University reserves the right to deny admission if we judge your overall academic record unacceptable, notwithstanding admissions standards.
-Open Studies and Visiting Students please refer to Academic Policies.
+Ambrose University reserves the right to deny admission if the complete application for admission is unacceptable, notwithstanding admissions standards.